-Basic weighted average shares outstanding for the twelve weeks ended February 16, 2007 include the common stock issued in connection with the BBG acquisition in May 2006, as well as the reduction due to the repurchase of 242,949 shares by CRA during the third and fourth quarters of fiscal 2006.
+Basic weighted average shares outstanding for the twelve weeks ended February 15, 2008 decreased compared to the comparable period in fiscal 2007, primarily as a result of the repurchase of 1,172,286 shares by CRA under the share repurchase program during the second and third quarters of fiscal 2007, offset by stock issued due to stock option exercises.

-As part of the earnout provisions included in the BBG acquisition agreement, as well as in some of the agreements for acquisitions CRA completed in fiscal 2005 and 2004, CRA may settle a portion of its obligations through the issuance of its common stock.
+As part of the earnout provisions included in the acquisition agreements for acquisitions CRA completed in fiscal 2006 and fiscal 2005, CRA may settle a portion of its obligations through the issuance of its common stock.
 Issuance of these shares is contingent upon certain provisions of the acquisition agreements.
-All shares for which the necessary conditions underlying the earnout provisions have been met as of February 16, 2007 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.
+All shares for which the necessary conditions underlying the earnout provisions have been met as of February 15, 2008 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.

-12. Comprehensive Income
+9. Comprehensive Income